Benjamin Harrison

 Ben is acknowledged as having a particular specialism and expertise in the Court of Protection, and is ranked as a ‘Leading Junior’ in this field by The Legal 500.
 He undertook pupillage under the supervision of Ian Brownhill and is experienced in both property and affairs, and complex health and welfare matters.
 Ben is instructed by the Official Solicitor, the Public Guardian, RPRs, local authorities, Integrated Care Boards, Welsh Health Boards, and family members in section 21A and section 16 proceedings under the Mental Capacity Act 2005.

-He is experienced in handling contentious fact-finding trials; applications concerning Serious Medical Treatment; advising on complex issues concerning mental capacity; considering linked safeguarding duties and obligations arising under the Care Act 2014; applications for recognition of foreign protective measures under Schedule 3 of the 2005 Act; making urgent applications for interim relief under section 48 of the 2005 Act and/or the inherent jurisdiction of the High Court (Family Division); and is regularly instructed when proceedings between the family court and the Court of Protection meet – especially in the context of Forced Marriage Protection Orders.
+He is experienced in handling contentious fact-finding trials; applications concerning Serious Medical Treatment; advising on complex issues concerning mental capacity; considering linked safeguarding duties and obligations arising under the Care Act 2014; applications for recognition of foreign protective measures under Schedule 3 of the 2005 Act; making urgent applications for interim relief under section 48 of the 2005 Act and/or the inherent jurisdiction of the High Court (Family Division); committal proceedings; and is regularly instructed when proceedings between the family court and the Court of Protection meet – especially in the context of Forced Marriage Protection Orders.

 He is frequently instructed by the Public Guardian where concerns over the operation/execution of Lasting Powers of Attorney have been raised, and has experience acting in proceedings concerning applications for statutory wills, and displacing Nearest Relatives under the Mental Health Act 1983.